tom hackett sculpture a barbecue of regrets

 Using the harvested regrets I will develop a series of works.
 The words will be digitally designed in combination with block images of Luton and printed to create a series of 6 padded fabric wall works to be hung like canvases.
 I will also create sound sculptures in collaboration with Julian Woodcock using recorded voices and 5 dome shaped barbecues to form a sound collage.
 The audio work will subsequently be broadcast online.
 These will be exhibited at 'Storefront' Luton.
 A gallery managed by 'Departure Lounge' for 'As You Change So Do I' in association with Luton Culture.

-There will also be an interactive barbecue event where the original hand written regrets are burned in the process.
+At the exhibition opening on 22 September.
+There will be an interactive barbecue event where the original hand written regrets are burned in the process.
 The sharing of regrets via writing and their subsequent conversation to smoke vapour acts as a playfully uplifting collective catharsis.
 Symbolically letting go of regrets and simply getting it out there.

 For further information contact: